plotly/documentation/_posts/ggplot2/2015-08-10-user-guide_ggplot2_index.md

 ##  - attr(*, "package")= chr "plotly"
 ```

-This declaritive description of the graph is very human readable.
+This declarative description of the graph is very human readable.
 Every attribute of the chart, the colors, the data, the text, is described in a key-value pair in this object.
 [View all of the possible graph attributes.](https://plot.ly/r/reference)

 Attributes of plotly figures are grouped into two categories: `data` and `layout`. `data` describes attributes that pertain to the plot's series, or "traces".
 These properties include things like the `x` and `y` data, the `color` and `name` of the trace, which axis the trace is bound to. `data` is an unnamed list.